nw-0712/nw-project2/README.md

 CSS<br/>
 The W3C Markup Validator and W3C CSS Validator services were used to validate in order to ensure there were no syntax errors.<br/>
-W3C Markup Validator returned a warning about:  Non-space characters found without seeing a doctype first.
-Expected <!DOCTYPE html>.
-To fix this error, I made sure to add the <!DOCTYPE html> declaration at the very top of HTML file, like.
+W3C Markup Validator returned no warnings or errors.<br/>
 ![image](https://github.com/user-attachments/assets/a6f876db-c1fa-4b2f-bd5a-1bcabe4a43c4)

 Javascript<br/>